linode/apl-docs/docs/app-gatekeeper.md

 The policies are provided as a best-practice security baseline.
 The full set of all policies can be found [here](https://github.com/redkubes/otomi-core/tree/master/policies).

-Customization of the policies is supported based on the Otomi [schema](https://github.com/redkubes/otomi-core/blob/master/values-schema.yaml) (or use Otomi Console in EE mode).
+Customization of the policies is supported based on the Otomi [schema](https://github.com/redkubes/otomi-core/blob/master/values-schema.yaml) (or use Otomi Console).
 In case of specific requirements, admins can add their own custom policies.

 IMPORTANT NOTES: